ryanirl/msna-detect/README.md

 Our approach utilizes a 1D convolutional neural network based on the U-Net architecture:

-1. **Input**: Normalized MSNA integrated signal
+1. **Input**: MSNA integrated signal.
+Normalization is done by the model.
-2. **Processing**: Seven downsampling stages with ResNet-like encoder blocks followed by corresponding upsampling stages with skip connections
+2. **Processing**: Four downsampling stages with ResNet-like encoder blocks followed by corresponding upsampling stages with skip connections.
-3. **Output**: Probability map where peaks correspond to detected bursts
+3. **Output**: Probability map where peaks correspond to detected bursts.
+Peak finding is done on this probability map to get out predicted bursts.

 The model is trained by:
 1. Transforming sparse binary annotations into soft distributions using Gaussian convolution